 - Feel the contraction: Focus on the squeeze around your shoulder blades.

-Now, for these exercises, you will need access to a top-quality cable pulley machine, parallel bars, and dumbbells.
+Now, for these exercises, you will need access to a top-quality cable machine, parallel bars, and dumbbells.
 Let’s dive right in.

 - Stand with feet hip-width apart and hold light weights in each hand.

 - Raise your arms up and out to form a “Y” shape, keeping your elbows straight.

 - Hold for a few seconds, then lower the weights back down.

 - Repeat for several reps, keeping the shoulders down.

 - Attach rope or band to the chest-height cable machine.

 - Grasp the rope with both hands and step back for tension.

 - Pull the rope towards the face, keeping elbows high.